umutambyi-gad/Play-em/README.md

 # Author
 [***Umutambyi Gad***](https://umutambyigad.herokuapp.com)
 # Usage
-When you alread done with requirements just add the location<small>(path)</small> of where playlist is located on the [`AddPathHere.txt`](https://github.com/umutambyi-gad/Play-my-songs/blob/master/AddPathHere.txt) file like the following notice that you should just add only one path.
+When you alread done with requirements just add the location<small>(path)</small> of where playlist is located on the [`AddPathHere.txt`](https://github.com/umutambyi-gad/Play-my-songs/blob/master/AddPathHere.txt) file like the following.
 ```text
 C:\Users\UserName\Songs
 ```